-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE NINE MONTHS ENDED DECEMBER 31, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THREE MONTHS ENDED JUNE 30, 2024 project operator.

-Having concluded the Boliden agreement, Amarc initiated delineation drilling at the DUKE Deposit completing 11,070 m between early December 2022 and mid-March 2023.
+Following signature of the Boliden agreement Amarc initiated delineation drilling at the DUKE Deposit, completing 11,070 m between early December 2022 and mid-March 2023.
 This drilling increased the size of the DUKE Deposit porphyry Cu-Mo-Ag-Au system, and also Amarc's understanding of the controls on mineralization in the DUKE District.
-In May 2023, Amarc remobilized its exploration team and completed extensive airborne and ground exploration surveys designed to assess 16 prioritized porphyry Cu-Au targets across the DUKE District.
-These surveys defined the highest priority targets for 2024 drill testing, which include the Svea deposit target that shares many attributes with some of the premier deposits and occurrences within the Babine Cu-Au Region.
-In January, Amarc initiated an extensive 2024 drill program; this winter drilling phase is focused on the DUKE Deposit and the surrounding 4.7 km2 DUKE Target.
-Planning for further drilling in the summer of 2024 is underway.
+In May 2023, Amarc remobilized its exploration team and completed extensive airborne and ground exploration surveys designed to assess 16 prioritized porphyry Cu-Au targets across the DUKE District for 2024 drill testing.
+Amarc initiated an extensive drill program at DUKE in 2024; the winter drilling phase focused on the DUKE Deposit and the surrounding 4.7 km2 DUKE Target.
+Drilling recommenced at site in June 2024 initially focusing on the SVEA Cu-Au Deposit Target and the new JO porphyry Cu-Au discovery, which share many attributes with some of the premier deposits and occurrences within the Babine Cu-Au Region.
+Ground and airborne geophysical surveys are also currently underway.

-The 673 km2 IKE District, also 100% owned by Amarc, is located 33 km northwest of the historical mining community of Gold Bridge, and near the heartland of BC's producing porphyry Cu mines.
-The greater IKE District includes Amarc's porphyry Cu-Mo-Ag deposit discovery (the "IKE Deposit"); the high potential Greater Empress Cu-Au Project (the "Greater Empress" area) that hosts the Empress Cu-Au-Ag deposit (the "Empress Deposit") and other significant porphyry Cu-Au-Mo-Ag and Cu-Au-Ag replacement deposit targets; and also, a number of promising porphyry Cu and epithermal Au-Ag targets.
-The IKE District shares many characteristics with porphyry districts around the globe that host major, and commonly multiple, Cu±Au±Mo±Ag deposits and has the potential to develop into an important mining camp.
+The IKE District, also 100% owned by Amarc, is located 33 km northwest of the historical mining community of Gold Bridge, and near the heartland of BC's producing porphyry Cu mines.
+The greater IKE District includes Amarc's porphyry Cu-Mo-Ag deposit discovery (the "IKE Deposit"); the high potential Greater Empress Cu-Au Project (the "Greater Empress" area) that hosts the Empress Cu-Au-Ag deposit (the "Empress Deposit") as well as other significant porphyry Cu-Au-Mo-Ag and Cu-Au-Ag replacement deposit targets; and also a number of promising porphyry Cu and epithermal Au-Ag targets.
+The IKE District shares many characteristics with porphyry districts around the globe that host major, and commonly multiple Cu±Au±Mo±Ag deposits, and has the potential to develop into an important mining camp.

-It is Amarc's intent to undertake in 2024 a well-planned core drilling program at the Empress and Empress East Deposits to expand the higher grade Cu-Au mineralization which remains open.
-The Company has the required drill and Induced Polarization ("IP") permits in hand for the proposed work programs and is working to consult with First Nations in the region.
+It is Amarc's intent to undertake in 2024 a well-planned core drilling program at the Empress and Empress East Deposits with a goal of expanding the higher grade Cu-Au mineralization which remains open.
+The Company has the required drill and Induced Polarization ("IP") permits in hand for its proposed work programs and is working to consult with First Nations in the region.

 Amarc works closely with local governments, indigenous groups and other stakeholders in order to advance its mineral projects responsibly, and to do so in a manner that contributes to sustainable community and economic development.
-We pursue early and meaningful engagement to ensure our mineral exploration and development activities are well coordinated and broadly supported, address local priorities and concerns, and optimize opportunities for collaboration.
-In particular, we seek to establish mutually beneficial partnerships with indigenous groups within whose traditional territories Amarc projects are located, through the provision of jobs, training programs, contract opportunities, capacity funding agreements and sponsorship of community events.
+The Company's team pursues early and meaningful engagement to ensure our mineral exploration and development activities are well coordinated and broadly supported, address local priorities and concerns, and optimize opportunities for collaboration.
+In particular, Amarc seeks to establish mutually beneficial partnerships with indigenous groups within whose traditional territories Amarc projects are located, through the provision of jobs, training programs, contract opportunities, capacity funding agreements and sponsorship of community events.
 All Amarc's work programs are carefully planned to achieve high levels of environmental and social performance.